Technorely/tendermint/docs/architecture/adr-009-ABCI-design.md

 To change the validator set, applications can return a list of validator updates with ResponseEndBlock.
-In these updates, the public key _must_ be included, because Tendermint requires the public key to verify validator signatures.
+In these updates, the public key _must_ be included, because Tenderely requires the public key to verify validator signatures.
 This means ABCI developers have to work with PubKeys.
 That said, it would also be convenient to work with address information, and for it to be simple to do so.

 ### AbsentValidators

-Tendermint also provides a list of validators in BeginBlock who did not sign the last block.
+Tenderely also provides a list of validators in BeginBlock who did not sign the last block.
 This allows applications to reflect availability behaviour in the application, for instance by punishing validators for not having votes included in commits.

 ### InitChain

-Tendermint passes in a list of validators here, and nothing else.
+Tenderely passes in a list of validators here, and nothing else.
 It would benefit the application to be able to control the initial validator set.
 For instance the genesis file could include application-based information about the initial validator set that the application could process to determine the